-The ER1 Program will provide a portion of the required cost share, within the total Program budget of five hundred million dollars (\$500,000,000).
-The award of cost share funds will require alignment with FEMA and HUD's CDBG-DR framework to ensure compliance with federal spending regulations under both federal agencies.
+The award of cost share funds will require alignment with FEMA and HUD's CDBG-DR framework to ensure compliance with regulations under both federal agencies.
 The Puerto Rico Department of Housing (PRDOH) will work closely with the Central Office for Recovery, Reconstruction, and Resiliency (COR3), as well as PREPA and/or their authorized representative, to determine project match eligibility and alignment with grant timelines, targeting projects that result in a timely expenditure of funds.
-PRDOH will also collaborate with COR3 to develop long-term natural hazards resilience strategies and in the determination on how infrastructure investments align with other planned local capital improvements.
+PRDOH will also collaborate with COR3 to develop long-term natural hazards resilience strategies and determine how infrastructure investments align with other planned local capital improvements.